binkley/modern-java-practices/README.md

   SpotBugs
 * [DependencyCheck](https://owasp.org/www-project-dependency-check/)

-Use checksums and signatures: verify what your project downloads!
-When you publish for consumption by others: provide MD5 (checksum) files in your upload!
-Be a good netizen.
+Use checksums and signatures: verify what your build and project downloads!
+When publishing for consumption by others, provide MD5 (checksum) files in your upload: be a good netizen.

 * For Gradle, read more at [_Verifying dependencies_](https://docs.gradle.org/current/userguide/dependency_verification.html)